Riateche/ridual/README.md

 ### Running tests

-Tests are incomplete and broken sometimes, but one cat try:
+Tests are incomplete and broken sometimes, but one can try:

     cd project_dir
     tests/run.sh